Renew your driving licence online with DVLA if you have a valid UK passport.

 - the £21.50 fee

-If you don’t have a reminder letter, you’ll need your photocard licence to apply at the Post Office.
+If you do not have a reminder letter, you’ll need your photocard licence to apply at the Post Office.

-You can’t apply at the Post Office if your name has changed.
+You cannot apply at the Post Office if your name has changed.
 You’ll need to apply by post.

 Apply by post